biroferenc075/projlab_blind_virologists/README.md

 # projlab_blind_virologists
-"Blind Virologists" assignment for Project Laboratory
+"Blind Virologists" assignment for Project Laboratory, originally made in 2021

 in cooperation with:
 [@rahmidaniel](https://github.com/rahmidaniel)